mozancetin/PyPassKeeper/README.md

 <br> <br>
 ![](showpassword.png)

 5. It's that simple!
 Now let the program store your passwords.
-You only need to remember 1 password and that is the password of this program haha!
+You only need to remember **one password** and that is the password of this program haha!